 Watercolour painting of purple Flag Irises on watercolour paper, 12″ x 16″.
 As I liked the overall look I decided to try again in my sketchbook, only this time I picked a different photo for my third iris.

-Purple Flag Iris run through the photo app Stackables with the Cracked Sepia formula which has messed around with the colour but highlights the structure.This attempt worked much better but I still had problems determining the configuration and number of petals.
+Purple Flag Iris run through the photo app Stackables with the Cracked Sepia formula which has messed around with the colour but highlights the structure.This attempt worked much better but in the process I still was obsessed with the configuration and number of petals.

 My sketch book, a watercolour painting of purple Flag Irises by the water, sketch book opened to 5 1/2″ x 17″.
 Working from photos is very different from working from life.
 In life I can move around and examine the plant.
 With no other angle than the one in the photo, I found the structure of Flag Irises confusing.